microsoft/AADConnectConfigDocumenter/README.md

 	* e.g. the "Pilot" configuration files for the customer "Contoso" are provided as a sample under the "Data\Contoso\Pilot" folder.
 This is the folder where the files of the ***to be*** or ***end-state*** configuration are located.
 So, for example, in a swing migration project the "Pilot" or "Target" configuration will be the configuration of the "old" server, since the goal is to build a new server with the configuration as close to the old server as possible.
 * If you want to document the changes from a specific baseline, export the server configuration of your baseline / production Azure AD Connect server and copy the output to a folder under the Documenter "Data" directory.
 	* e.g. the "Production" configuration files for the customer "Contoso" are provided as a sample under the "Data\Contoso\Production" folder.
 This is the folder where the files of the ***as-is*** or ***baseline*** configuration are located.
-* Make a copy of AzureADConnectSyncDocumenter-Contoso.cmd with a name appropriate for your enviroment (say AzureADConnectSyncDocumenter-Fabrikam.cmd) and edit your copy for the values of "Pilot" and "Production" directories.
+* Make a copy of AzureADConnectSyncDocumenter-Contoso.cmd with a name appropriate for your environment (say AzureADConnectSyncDocumenter-Fabrikam.cmd) and edit your copy for the values of "Pilot" and "Production" directories.
 	* If you don't have a baseline / production config, specify the same path as the "Pilot" config.
 * Run your updated updated batch file.
 Upon successful execution, the generated report will be found in the Documenter "Report" folder.